ADVERTISEMENT

 Kristen Snair

 Kristen Snair, CPhT., MSJ has had a pharmacy career that spans over 27 years.
 Beginning her journey at 16 in an independent pharmacy, she convinced the pharmacist that he should create a position and hire her to be the first pharmacy technician at the pharmacy.
-She went on to obtain her Bachelor of Science degree in Human Biology and Anatomy and Physiology from Grand Canyon University while working full time in a large chain pharmacy.
-After attaining that degree, she took a position with Evernorth that was intended to be short-term that ended up being a twenty-five-year career opportunity.
-Within those years she helped develop a team from inception, writing policies, training, to implementation.
-She worked in Legal Compliance to review legislation, conduct audits, maintain and develop policies.
+She went on to obtain her Bachelor of Science degree in human biology and anatomy and physiology from Grand Canyon University while working full time in a large chain pharmacy.
+After attaining that degree, she took a position with Evernorth that was intended to be short-term that ended up being a 25-year career opportunity.
+Within those years, she helped develop a team from inception, writing policies, training, to implementation.
+She worked in Legal Compliance to review legislation, conduct audits, maintain, and develop policies.
 Currently she works in 503a and 503b Licensing and Regulatory for Olympia Pharmaceuticals.

-Appointed to the Arizona State Board of Pharmacy in 2015, Kristen has served more than ten years as Board Member.
-She considers this an honor to serve as an advocate for public safety.
+Appointed to the Arizona State Board of Pharmacy in 2015, Kristen has served more than 10 years as a board member.
+She considers it an honor to serve as an advocate for public safety.
 Her board experience inspired Kristen to complete a Master of Science Jurisprudence in Pharmaceutical and Medical Device Law from Seton Hall Law School.

 She actively participates in professional organizations and is committed to pharmacy advocacy, regulatory innovation, and education.
 Through Arizona Pharmacy Association she hosts the AZPA podcast, and is a member of the Legislative, Mentorship, and Education committees.
 She is active with PTCB on multiple projects and has served several NABP task force committees.